-For good practice, the Developer should have systems in place for monitoring their staff and their training.
+For good practice, the Developer should have systems in place for monitoring their staff training.
 The Developer should ensure that staff training, including that for Agents, is refreshed at least on an annual basis.

-A record of training undertaken on the Code should be maintained and this can be achieved by undertaking the Code training package.
+A record of training undertaken on the Code should be maintained.